The Top 5 Free Antivirus Programs in 2022

 Can you put a price on security?
-In terms of antivirus programs, only in some cases.
-Windows users can use Windows Defender, which is more than adequate and comes pre-installed on every computer that uses the operating system.
+When it comes to antivirus programs, only in some cases.
+Windows users can fall back on Windows Defender, which is more than adequate and comes pre-installed on every computer that uses the operating system.
 Dedicated third-party software with advanced security features doesn't need to break the bank though (or even tap at its door).
-We evaluated 11 antivirus providers, some of which offer free versions of their software.
+We evaluated 16 antivirus providers, some of which offer free versions of their software.
 Below, we'll show you which of these impressed us the most.

-Each of our Top 3 is freemium software, that is, a basic version of a program that is offered free of charge in the hope that users will be enticed to purchase subscriptions to unlock additional features.
-Set against "full" versions, freemium software often lacks certain features and almost always doesn't include extras, all of which we've taken into consideration during our review.
+Each of our Top 5 is freemium software, that is, a basic version of a program offered free of charge in the hope that users will be enticed to purchase subscriptions to unlock additional features.
+Set against full versions of the same programs, freemium software often lacks certain features, which we've taken into consideration during our review.

-Avast Antivirus received good scores from the test labs, making a positive impression in terms of both security and performance, the two areas where an antivirus program should do well.
-Its wide variety of features delighted us, even though many of these are limited or inaccessible in the free version.
-In terms of basic security features, the program offers free real-time and ransomware protection but lacks Internet, email, or webcam protection for all but premium users.
+Avast Antivirus received good scores from the testing labs, making a positive impression in terms of both security and performance, the two areas where an antivirus program should do well.
+Its wide variety of features delighted us, even though many of these are limited or unavailable for non-paying users.
+In terms of basic security standards, the program offers free real-time and ransomware protection, while Web, email, or webcam protection are limited to all but premium subscribers.

-The free version of Avast also comes with a password manager, however, all other extras, from a firewall to a file shredder, are limited to paying customers.
-The software's mobile app is also free and allows you to GPS locate your devices, or remotely lock them; additional features like an app-lock or "camera trap" are reserved for subscribers.
+The free version of Avast also comes with a password manager, however, all other extras, from a firewall to a file shredder, are again limited to paying customers.
+The software's mobile app is also free and allows you to GPS locate your devices, or remotely lock them; additional features like an app lock or camera trap are reserved for subscribers.

-In terms of live support, free users are definitely reminded of their status: Only paying customers can open support tickets, while everyone else needs to hope that emails they send are answered by kindly support staff.
-On the other hand, the program's support center, with its Academy for Online Threats is so extensive that we really wonder if it's necessary to contact support at all.
+In terms of live support, free users are again reminded of their status: Only paying customers can open support tickets, while everyone else needs to hope that emails they send are answered by kindly support staff.
+On the other hand, the program's support center, with its Academy for Online Threats is so extensive that we really wonder if it's necessary to contact Avast's support team at all.

-There are enough things missing from the program to convince free users to cough up for a premium subscription, however, Avast does include the most important features free-of-charge both on mobile devices, and in the desktop app, in a user-friendly package.
+There are enough things missing from the program to convince free users to cough up for a premium subscription, however, Avast does include the most important features in a user-friendly package at no cost both on mobile devices and in the desktop app.